joshmutus/polymer_d3_ws/README.md

 # polymer_d3_ws
 Trying to get polymer to work with d3 and websockets

-To run this demo you need to run two things
+To run this (IN PROGRESS) demo you need to run two things

 ```
 $ python -m SimpleHTTPServer 8080